 Have you been seriously injured on a vessel as a seaman?
 The federal Jones Act entitles you to several types of benefits to protect your financial future if your employer’s negligence contributed to your injuries.
 Jones Act and maritime claims are notoriously complicated, however.

-At William G. Kolodner, P.A., we have a combined 100 years of experience representing injured maritime workers.
+At William G. Kolodner Personal Injury Lawyers, we have a combined 100 years of experience representing injured maritime workers.
 We will help you navigate complex maritime law, build your case against your employer, and fight for the full compensation you deserve.

 Contact our law office today to schedule a free consultation with a Baltimore Jones Act lawyer who can help you value your claim and take the next steps.

 Our personal injury law firm in Baltimore, MD also offers:

 - Car Accident Lawyers in Baltimore, MD